Peter Skellerup

 Peter Jensen Reid Skellerup CBE (also Skjellerup, 14 January 1918 – 15 May 2006) was a New Zealand industrialist and philanthropist.

 Early life

 Skellerup was born in Christchurch in 1918.
-His father was George Skellerup (1881–1955), the founder of rubber manufacturing company Skellerup Industries.
+His father was George Skellerup (1881–1955), founder of rubber manufacturing company Skellerup Industries.
 His mother was Elizabeth, née Reid.
 His father was born in Australia but the family stemmed from Denmark, with his father's birth name including a silent "j" that he dropped from the name at some point.
 On their birth certificates, the original spelling Skjellerup was used for all five siblings born between 1907 (his brother Valdemar was the oldest) and 1918 (Peter was the youngest).
 The three middle siblings were girls.
 Frank Skjellerup, an Australian amateur astronomer, was his uncle.
 Peter received his education at Christchurch Boys' High School.
-He saw service in World War II with the 37th Battalion of the 2nd New Zealand Expeditionary Force in the Solomon Islands fighting again Japan.
+He saw service in World War II with the 37th Battalion of the 2nd New Zealand Expeditionary Force in the Solomon Islands fighting against Japan.